rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 400 px
     :align: center

-    heatmap of normed quartiles ranking
+    Heatmap of normed quartiles ranking

 Using furthermore a specialised version of the :py:meth:`transitiveDigraphs.TransitiveDigraph.exportGraphViz` method allows drawing the same rating result in a Hasse diagram format (see :numref:`normedRatingDigraph`).